 One of my favorite items to use in a craft project is birch twigs or branches.
 I have a craft room stocked full of them!
-There is always something new and fun to do with them and this craft is one of my favorites.
+There is always something new and fun to do with them and this birch twig candle holder is one of my favorites.
 If you want to add a little rustic accent, you will definitely want to give this a try.

 You really can make this candle holder as big or small as you would like, depending on the size candle you wish to use.
 I used a small square glass to fit a votive candle nicely.
-The shape doesn’t matter either, although an octagon may get a little hard to handle!
+The shape doesn’t matter either, as long as it’s not an irregular shape like an hour glass.